clay/clay-kiln/docs/inputs.md

 ### Complex List Arguments

-* **props** an array of objects, represending the fields in each item.
+* **props** an array of objects, representing the fields in each item.
 Each item should have a name, defined by `prop: 'name'`, as well as `_label` and the input that item uses.

 ### Complex List Usage